iredmail/docs/en_US/iredmail-easy/4-iredmail-easy.release.notes.md

     - Log slow process if doesn't finish in 20 seconds.

 * Fixed issues:
+    - Security vulnerability: It generates same random passwords for different hosts in some cases.
     - Minor issue while setting up MariaDB on CentOS 8.

 * Package updates: